awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

   + The `windows_events` section specifies the type of Windows events to collect from servers running Windows Server\.
 It includes the following fields:
     + `collect_list` – Required if `windows_events` is included\.
 Specifies the types and levels of Windows events to be collected\.
 Each log to be collected has an entry in this section, which can include the following fields:
       + `event_name` – Specifies the type of Windows events to log\.
 This is equivalent to the Windows event log channel name: for example, `System`, `Security`, `Application`, and so on\.
 This field is required for each type of Windows event to log\.
 **Note**
-When CloudWatch retrieves messages from a Windows log channel, it looks up that log channel based on its `Full Name` property\.
+When CloudWatch retrieves messages from a Windows log channel, it looks up the log channel based on its `Full Name` property\.
 Meanwhile, the Windows Event Viewer navigation pane displays the `Log Name` property of log channels\.
 The `Full Name` and `Log Name` do not always match\.
-To confirm the `Full Name` of a log channel, right-click on it in the Windows Event viewer and open the Properties dialog\.
+To confirm the `Full Name` of a channel, right\-click on it in the Windows Event viewer and open **Properties**\.
       + `event_levels` – Specifies the levels of event to log\.
 You must specify each level to log\.
 Possible values include `INFORMATION`, `WARNING`, `ERROR`, `CRITICAL`, and `VERBOSE`\.
 This field is required for each type of Windows event to log\.
       + `log_group_name` – Required\.
 Specifies what to use as the log group name in CloudWatch Logs\.
       + `log_stream_name` – Optional\.
 Specifies what to use as the log stream name in CloudWatch Logs\.
 As part of the name, you can use `{instance_id}`, `{hostname}`, `{local_hostname}`, and `{ip_address}` as variables within the name\. `{hostname}` retrieves the hostname from the EC2 metadata, and `{local_hostname}` uses the hostname from the network configuration file\.